(As of July 2019)

 - The long term work involved in organizing the International Chemistry Olympiads is coordinated by the Steering Committee.

-- Members of the Steering Committee are elected by the International Jury by a secret ballot to serve a two year term.
-There must be at least one person from each of the following regions: the Americas, Asia and Europe.
-Other three members can come from any region.
+- Six members of the Committee are elected by the International Jury by a secret ballot to serve a two-year term.
 The term of the elected committee begins on the 1st day after the IChO.
 Members are elected for no more than two consecutive terms.

 - There are the following ex-officio members of the Steering Committee: